1.6 Evidence-based youth policy

 On the basis of a resolution passed by Parliament on 28th September 1988, the (then) Minister of the Environment, Youth and Family Affairs, was requested to 'ensure that research work on the situation of young people in Austria is consistently continued' and that 'an up-to-date report on the situation of young people in Austria is presented to Parliament during every parliamentary term'.

-The 7th Youth Report on the situation of young people in Austria (2016) focuses on three major aspects that are explored in three different sections.
+The 7th Youth Report on the situation of young people in Austria (2016, in German) focuses on three major aspects that are explored in three different sections.
 Section A aims to convey a statistical overview on figures regarding young people in Austria, which are primarily based on the European Collective Statistics for Income and Living Conditions.
 Section B concerns itself with the ‘Better-Life-Index of Youth’ (Better-Life-Index Jugend) and focuses on the inclusion of young people.
 Its aims to determine life quality among youth in order to create transparency about its current state and strives to evaluate ways to improve it.
 Section C deals with the Austrian Youth Strategy (Österreichische Jugendstrategie).
 It showcases exemplary provisions by the federal ministries, Austrian National Youth Council (Landesjugendreferate), federal representatives of youth (Bundesjugendvertretung) and the federal network for youth employment (Bundesnetzwerke der Jugendarbeit) that enable the execution of the Youth Strategy’s framework objectives.

 Former Youth Reports